Systems of Polynomials with At Least One Positive Real Zero: Systems of polynomials with at least one positive real zero

 \section{Systems of polynomials with at least one positive real zero}

 A {\em positive real zero} of a polynomial or a system of polynomials is a real zero with positive coordinates.
 Note that the positive real zeros of the polynomials $f(x_1,\ldots,x_n)$ and $f(x_1^2,\ldots,x_n^2)$ are in a one-to-one correspondence.
-Since we only consider positive real zeros in this paper, we can apply the map $x_i\mapsto x_i^2$ $(1\le i\le n)$ and assume that the supports of polynomials in the following are in $(2\N)^n$ if necessary. \begin{proposition} Let $F$ be the following system of polynomial equations
+Since we only consider positive real zeros in this paper, we can apply the map $x_i\mapsto x_i^2$ $(1\le i\le n)$ and assume that the supports of polynomials in the following are in $(2\N)^n$ if necessary.